HSC8001 : Fundamentals of Research

 Students will be asked to produce a 4,000 word structured essay for which they will be presented with information and data relating to a quantitative study.

-The written assignment will test students’ understanding of measurement and design issues in epidemiology and health services research by asking for in-depth discussion of these topics and will require students to demonstrate their ability to calculate and interpret one or more key measures of disease frequency, risk or association.
-It will enable us to assess students’ ability to apply their skills and knowledge in planning and designing a rigorous qualitative study and conduct appropriate analysis.
+The first part of the written assignment will test students’ understanding of measurement and design issues in epidemiology and health services research by asking for in-depth discussion of these topics and will require students to demonstrate their ability to calculate and interpret one or more key measures of disease frequency, risk or association.
+The second part of the assignment will enable us to assess students’ ability to apply their skills and knowledge in planning and designing a rigorous qualitative study and conduct appropriate analysis.
 The final element will allow students to demonstrate their knowledge of mixed methods and data integration.